CarlosPlusPlus/carlosplusplus.github.io/source/_posts/2013-07-14-becoming-a-ruby-warrior-with-artificial-intelligence.markdown

 ## Shooting for the Top

 I have a long way to go to reach the top of the **Beginner** tower, but this has been a tremendous learning experience.
-I've been able to apply Ruby principles to a challenging yet fun problem space of Artificial Intelligence.
+I've been able to apply Ruby principles to the challenging yet fun problem space of Artificial Intelligence.

-I have a lot of awesome things to think about going forward:
+A few things I'm thinking about going forward:

 #### Future considerations:

 * Classes and further simplification makes sense.
 * The levels are only going to get harder:
 	* Ability to move in different directions.
+	* 2-dimensional maps.
-	* 2-dimensional maps (how will I track movement?).
+		* How will I track movement?
+		* How will I deal when I hit a wall?
 	* Rescuing captives.
 	* Shooting ranged weapons.
 	* Commanding a 'golem' during my turn.